 Reasons to Find OST File Location

 There could be several reasons that may force a Microsoft Outlook user to locate the OST file.
 Some common reasons are as follows:

 - MS Outlook is not accessible.

-- To convert OST file into Outlook importable PST format when your Exchange or Office 365 profile is deleted or disabled from the server.
+- To convert OST file into Outlook importable PST format when your Exchange or Microsoft 365 profile is deleted or disabled from the server.

 - To change the default location of the OST file due to insufficient storage space.

 - To export and backup mail items to PST when Outlook Import/Export wizard is not accessible due to errors.

-If your email profile is deleted from the Exchange or Office 365 server or you can’t access your Outlook account for some reason, you can convert the OST file into PST to restore your mail items in another Outlook profile.
+If your email profile is deleted from the Exchange or Office 365 or Microsoft 365 server or you can’t access your Outlook account for some reason, you can convert the OST file into PST to restore your mail items in another Outlook profile.